edwindarmadi/QuantumWire_Trend_Analysis/README.md

 <p></p>

+*Since launching the Loyalty Program in 2019, the share of loyalty member revenue has been shown consistent growth upwards and eventually overtaking Non-loyalty in Q2 2021 and stabilizing at 50-60% of sale revenue.
+This sustained performance suggests that the program has been successful in converting customers into repeat purchasers.

+*Looking at Total Revenue tells a slightly different story where since the start of the loyalty program, non-loyalty members have generated 17M in total where as Loyalty members contributed 10M.
+However, from 2021–2022, Loyalty members surpassed Non-Loyalty members in both revenue and sales volume, signaling growing engagement within the program.

 * Since launching the Loyalty Program in 2019, Non-Loyalty members have generated $17M in total revenue, compared to $10M from Loyalty members.
 However, from 2021–2022, Loyalty members surpassed Non-Loyalty members in both revenue and sales volume, signaling growing engagement within the program.